LeonardoDL/Laminaria/README.md

 > Device where the music will be played:

 Choose which device the generated playback will be played in.
-If you opened a device after opening the app, give it 30 seconds and press the 'Refresh' button
+If you opened a device after opening the app, give it 30 seconds and press the 'Refresh' button.

 > Refresh